ryukirisame/learnSystemDesign/caching.md

     1. Proxy Caches
     2. Managed Caches

-HTTP cache headers are more like **suggestions** than **commands**.
+HTTP cache headers are more like **suggestions/directives** than **commands**.
 Any cache can choose to ignore them.
 So, even if the server sends the `cache-control` headers, its upto the receiver, if they want to respect the header or not.

 So basically, it makes the shared caches divided into two categories:
-1. Managed Caches: One, who respects the `cache-control` header
+1. Managed Caches: almost always respect headers (because you can control them and can configure them)
-2. Proxy Caches: The other one who doesnt.
+2. Proxy Caches: typically DO respect headers too (they're "good citizens"), but **may** choose not to, as they are not under our(application owners) control.

-The one who respects the header is typically the one the server owner has some control over.
+The cache that we(the application owner) can control and configure are Managed Cache.
 For example: CDNs like cloudflare. **WE** configure Cloudflare's cache rules through their dashboard.
 We can set custom rules like "cache all images for 30 days" even if our server sends different headers.
-Everything is under our control (the serve/service owner)
+Everything is under our control (the server/service owner)

-As for the ones who doesnt respect the cache headers, they are typically the ones the server does not have any control over.
+As for the caches who are not under our control, they are free to choose to override their own behavior.
 For example: proxy servers, ISP caches.
 They could ignore the cache headers and can enforce their own caching policies.

 ## Caching headers